openkfw/qupo/docs/portfolio_optimization/README.md

 ## Result

-To evaluate the results of each algorithm with each other, certain
+To evaluate the results of each algorithm with each other, certain metrices are calculated:

 - **Rate of Return**: Portfolio result; list of stocks and their portfolio weights.
 - **ESG Rating**: ESG values of each stock in the portfolio.